 - Explore your passions: In addition to work pursuits, a gap year is your chance to explore your passions or hobbies.
 This might be the perfect opportunity to take a backpacking trip, write a novel, record some music or learn to scuba dive.
 Your hobby might even open the door to future career opportunities!

-- Travel: Though the coronavirus pandemic has changed our travel landscape, you may still find international opportunities that can help you learn and grow.
+- Travel: You may find international opportunities that can help you learn and grow.
 Whether you gain new skills at a job abroad, learn a new language or simply experience new cultures different from your own, you can add a lot to your college experience with some globetrotting.

 - Grow your network: With your career aspirations in mind, take some time to join professional organizations and attend conferences related to your field of interest.
 Connect with people who do what you want to do and ask if they’d be willing to sit down for an informational interview.